 The Play Store also provides automatic updates for installed apps, ensuring that users always have the latest version of their favorite apps.

-Google play store is one of the best places for getting digital content like Android applications, games, books, movies, shows, comics, etc. In order to download it, you need to open the play store on your Android device, need to search for the application, game, book, or movie, you want to get, now, you need to click on the Install or Get button in order to get that.
+Google Play Store is one of the best places for getting digital content like Android applications, games, books, movies, shows, comics, etc. In order to download it, you need to open the Play Store on your Android device and search for the application, game, book, or movie, you want to get, now, you need to click on the Install or Get button in order to get that.

-Google play store sometimes may cause a download pending status.
-It’s maybe due to many reasons.
+Google Play Store sometimes may cause a download pending status.
+It may maybe due to many reasons.
 In this article, I’ll share with you some of the reasons that will help you to understand the exact reason for showing the Download Pending status.

 There are a few possible reasons why an app download from the Google Play Store may show as pending: